-Figure 4.
-Percentage of seed sold in different package sizes Seed-to-grain price ratio Assuming stable prices at planting time, seed-to-grain price ratios can reflect the attractiveness of a variety or affordability of improved seed relative to grain recycled by the farmer.
-The seed-to-grain price ratios for the four crops do not vary significantly.
-The highest ratios are for hybrid maize (6.06:1).
-The seed-to-grain price ratios for maize OPV is 4:28:1, for soya bean 4.4:1, for rice 1.66:1, and for cowpea 2.03:1.
-These ratios are comparable with other African countries, such as Ethiopia and Zimbabwe, where the ratios for maize hybrids are 7.1:1 and 9.3:1, respectively.
-OPPORTUNITIES AND CHALLENGES Despite its relatively young age, Ghana's seed industry has reason for optimism.
-The key policy instruments, namely the National Seed Policy and Plants and Fertilizer Act, are less than eight years old, and the amended regulations are soon to be passed by the Parliament.
-In addition, the newly-formed NASTAG has the buy-in of most industry players, and is therefore a good platform to ensure that seed companies are well-represented in relevant policy discussions.
-These positives notwithstanding, Ghana's formal seed sector faces some formidable challenges.
+Figure 4: Percentage of seed sold in different package sizes

+Seed-to-grain price ratio Assuming stable prices at planting time, seed-to-grain price ratios can reflect the attractiveness of a variety or affordability of improved seed relative to grain recycled by the farmer.
+Hybrid maize has the highest seed-to-grain price ratio (6.1:1).
+The seed-to-grain price ratios are 4.3:1 for maize OPV, 4.4:1 for soya bean, 1.66:1 for rice, and 2.03:1 for cowpea.
+These price ratios are comparable to other African countries.
+OPPORTUNITIES AND CHALLENGES Despite its relatively young age, there are already clear reasons to be optimistic about the future of Ghana's seed industry.
+The key policy instruments, namely, the National Seed Policy and the Plants and Fertilizer Act, are less than eight years old, and the amended regulations are soon to be passed by the Parliament.
+In addition, the newly formed NASTAG has secured the support of most industry players, and therefore provides a good platform to ensure that seed companies are well represented in relevant policy discussions.
+These positive aspects notwithstanding, Ghana's formal seed sector faces some formidable challenges.
 Only eight varieties (for all four crops) were released during the past three years.
-This shows a low level of investment by both the public and private sectors in varietal development.
-Despite being part of the ECOWAS regional seed harmonization arrangements, the level of seed trade in Ghana is low.
+This shows a low level of investment in varietal development by both the public and private sectors.
+Despite being part of the ECOWAS regional seed harmonization arrangements, the level of seed trade between Ghana and other countries in the region is low.
 For the four crops, only one seed company imports seed into Ghana.
 The low level of regional trade partly contributes to the low volumes of certified seed sold in the country (less than 2,000 metric tons in 2016).
 Despite the amended seed legislation and regulations, seed companies continue to face operational challenges.
-Most notable is the long duration of variety release time (60 months for maize), which discourages investments in breeding.
+Most notable is the lengthy variety release process (60 months for maize), which discourages investment in breeding.
 CONCLUSION The seed industry in Ghana is in the early-growth stage and there is significant room for greater participation by the private sector.
-While there are many companies producing and/or marketing maize and rice seed, the volumes are still very low.
+While there are many companies producing and/or marketing maize and rice seed, the overall volumes are still very low.
 There are opportunities for regional trade under the ECOWAS seed harmonization arrangements.
-To increase adoption rates among farmers in Ghana, seed companies should promote some of the new seed varieties - especially for maize and rice, which are higher-yielding and have more climate-smart characteristics.
+To increase adoption rates among farmers in Ghana, seed companies should promote some of the new seed varieties - especially the varieties of maize and rice which are higher-yielding and have more climate-smart characteristics.
 In addition, companies may have to reduce package sizes for soya bean and cowpea to make the seed more attractive and economically viable for small farmers.
-To address the challenges in the seed sector, strategic interventions are needed at various critical stages including: investment in research and breeding; improving seed companies' access to foundation seed; improving the performance of the National Variety Release and Registration

-Committee to reduce the length of time it takes to register a variety; and addressing the problem of fake seed, among other issues.
+To address the challenges in the seed sector, strategic interventions are needed at various critical stages including, among others: investment in research and breeding; improving seed companies' access to foundation seed; improving the performance of the National Variety Release and Registration Committee to reduce the length of time it takes to register a variety; and addressing the problem of fake seed.
 REFERENCES AGRA (2016) Ghana Early Generation Seed Study.